mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 here.

-The classic way of managing our database changes has been individual change scripts run by support technicians when updating a customer to a new version.
+The classic way of managing our database changes has been individual change scripts[^1] run by support technicians when updating a customer to a new version.
 The scripts can only alter the schema, not data, have no specified order, and have to be applied individually through a gui dialog in our vendor's db management tool.
 To save technician time and reduce errors, we want to replace this with a formal schema-migrations process -- a similar facility to make data changes has been quite popular with the technicians.

+[^1]: These scripts are a proprietary format for describing schema changes, not standard SQL change scripts.
+In addition to limitations in the format's capabilities, it is undocumented and can only be created by creating two databases and "diffing" them.

 Our application is procedural, and doesn't have any sort of application model like ActiveRecord (the main application isn't even